ryanstevens/boringbits/README.md

 [![boringbits](https://raw.githubusercontent.com/ryanstevens/boringbits/master/docs/logo.png)](https://github.com/ryanstevens/boringbits)

-A web framework that is fairly opininated, making as many boilerplate decisions for you so you can focus on your application (some will love, some will hate and we feel that is okay).
+A web framework that is fairly opininated, making as many boring boilerplate decisions for you so you can focus on your application (some will love our approach, some will hate and we feel that is okay).
 React based, universial SSR rendering by default, takes care of webpack and bablfying your code base out of the box.
-A core design principle of `boringbits` is a concept of [progressive recomposition](https://github.com/ryanstevens/boringbits/blob/master/docs/design-decisions.md#progressive-recomposition), which is the ability to break down boring magic over time and replace it with your own magic.
+A core design principle of `boringbits` is a concept of [progressive recomposition](https://github.com/ryanstevens/boringbits/blob/master/docs/design-decisions.md#progressive-recomposition), which is the ability to break down boringbit's magic over time and replace it with your own magic.

 ### Consider `boringapp` when...
 * You are a backend engineer who wants to crank out a modern frontend web application and ship it straight to production where it just works and is rock solid.
 * You are a frontend engineer who is tired of making all the millions of choices when developing a full stack node.js react application.
-* You want a framework that is designed for you to go outside of it's guardrails and encourages shops to remove `boringbits` over time by replacing boring magic with your own magic bit by bit.
+* You want a framework that is designed for you to go outside of it's guardrails, encouraging programmers to remove `boringbits` magic over time by replacing bits with your own magic.

 ### Technical Features
 * Express based universal server side rendering